Caring for loved ones under unique circumstances.

 - Advocacy referrals to assist clients.

-A knowledgeable professional should also be able to help determine the anticipated costs associated with the care of an individual with special needs based on variables determined by his/her parent or guardian, including:
+A knowledgeable professional should also be able to help determine the anticipated costs associated with the care of an individual with special needs based on variables determined by his or her parent or guardian, including:

 - An individual’s ability to function and/or work independently.

-- The desired lifestyle for child and summary of attendant monthly expenses that would go uncovered by government programs or private insurance.
+- The desired lifestyle for a child, and a summary of attendant monthly expenses that would go uncovered by government programs or private insurance.

 - A cost estimate of anticipated additional support and finances needed, such as counseling or advocacy services.

-- Government benefit eligibility, likely duration of eligibility and expected aid amounts.
+- Government benefit eligibility, likely duration of that eligibility, and expected aid amounts.

 Guardianship is another pressing issue for people currently caring for an individual with special needs.
-Often siblings, aunts or uncles, or your child’s grandparents are the first choice.
-The role, however, requires a substantial amount of consideration as guardianship practices vary by state, and there is no unifying federal guideline on which to rely.
+Often siblings, aunts, uncles, or your child’s grandparents are the first choice.
+The role, however, requires a substantial amount of consideration, as guardianship practices vary by state, and there is no unifying federal guideline on which to rely.

-Additionally, depending on state specific guidelines, guardianship may result in a special needs adult losing any right—even limited—to selfdetermination regarding medical care, housing choices, etc. A lawyer specializing in family law, therefore, should always be consulted and involved in the drafting any binding documents.
+Additionally, depending on state-specific guidelines, guardianship may result in a special-needs adult losing any right—even limited—to self–-determination regarding medical care, housing choices, etc. A lawyer specializing in family law, therefore, should always be consulted and involved in the drafting of any binding documents.

-A Letter of Intent, drawn up by the parent or guardian of a special needs individual, comprises instructions to a trustee or guardian regarding the type and level of care you would want provided and can include specifics about health care, education and living arrangements.
-While not a legal document, Letters of Intent should be witnessed and notarized.
+A letter of intent, drawn up by the parent or guardian of a special-needs individual, comprises instructions to a trustee or guardian regarding the type and level of care you want to be provided and can include specifics about health care, education, and living arrangements.
+While not a legal document, letters of intent should be witnessed and notarized.

-Questions about this article or about New York Life, our subsidiaries and products that we offer?
-Please call this toll-free number 800-710-7945 (x951) to arrange for a discussion with a New York Life agent or a NYLIFE Securities financial services professional.
+Questions about this article or about New York Life, our subsidiaries, and products that we offer?
+Please call the toll-free number 1-800-225-5695 to arrange for a discussion with a New York Life agent or a NYLIFE Securities financial services professional.